Crown-Commercial-Service/ccs-wordpress/docs/ELASTICSEARCH.md

 # CCS ElasticSearch Documentation

 ## Framework Search
 The search term is compared against the following fields and results are displayed in decreasing order of score.
 The score can be determined by the number of fields matched to the search term.
-A boost (or multiplier) is applied to specific fields to increase the weight or relevance of that match.
+A boost (or multiplier, as indicated below) is applied to specific fields to increase the weight or relevance of that match.

 - title ^3
 - rm_number_numerical ^3